Email Delays and Order of Receipt

 Microsoft documents a service target for Office 365 of delivering 95% of the email they receive within one minute of arrival at their system.
 Historically, Cornell has far exceeded that 95% level within the campus routing systems.
 E-lists can have more variability in delivery times because of queuing within the e-list system designed to protect other email systems from overwhelming blasts of mail from big lists.

 If you receive an email that has taken much longer than, say, 30 minutes, to be delivered, you can check for the source of the delay by examining the message headers.
 See our View Full Headers article for the procedure for viewing headers in each email client.
-If you paste the message headers into a nifty utility, the Email Header Analyzer, you'll see a graphical display of the time spent in every stage of delivery.
+If you paste the message headers into a third-party utility, the Email Header Analyzer, you'll see a graphical display of the time spent in every stage of delivery.

 If you're the sender of the message and want to know why its delivery was delayed, you'll need to ask the recipient to send you the full headers to investigate.